 "If you only save conversations for the big things, then it seems like a big thing every time.
 Whereas if you can make it more of a commonplace, everyday thing, just a part of normal life, they're going to feel more comfortable.
 They're going to feel more safe."

 Having conversations is important, but it's not the only thing you can do.
-In fact, there are several big and small actions you can take to help the kids in your life build confidence and reject both underage drinking and substance use.
+In fact, there are several big and small actions you can take to help the kids in your life build confidence and reject underage drinking.